Pauline Hopkins

-Pauline Elizabeth Hopkins (1859 – August 13, 1930) was an American novelist, journalist, playwright, historian, and editor.
+Pauline Elizabeth Hopkins (May 23, 1859 – August 13, 1930) was an American novelist, journalist, playwright, historian, and editor.
 She is considered a pioneer in her use of the romantic novel to explore social and racial themes, as demonstrated in her first major novel Contending Forces: A Romance Illustrative of Negro Life North and South.
-In addition, Hopkins is known for her significant contributions as Editor for the Colored American Magazine, which was recognized as being among the first periodicals specifically celebrating African-American culture through various short stories, essays and serial novels.
-She is also known to have prominent connections to other influential African-American figures of the time, such as Booker T. Washington and William Wells Brown.
+In addition, Hopkins is known for her significant contributions as editor for the Colored American Magazine, which was recognized as being among the first periodicals specifically celebrating African-American culture through short stories, essays and serial novels.
+She is also known to have had connections to other influential African Americans of the time, such as Booker T. Washington and William Wells Brown.

-Hopkins' spent most of her life in Boston, Massachusetts, where she completed the majority of her life's work.
-As an active contributor to the racial, political and feminist discourse of the time, Hopkins is known as being one of the significant intellectuals of the early 20th century to contribute to racial uplift through her writing.
+Hopkins spent most of her life in Boston, Massachusetts, where she completed the majority of her works.
+As an active contributor to the racial, political and feminist discourse of the time, Hopkins is known as being one of the significant intellectuals of the early 20th century to promote racial uplift through her writing.

 Early life

-Hopkins was born to Northrop Hopkins (also reported as Benjamin Northup) and Sarah A. Hopkins (née Allen) in Portland, Maine, and grew up in Boston, Massachusetts.
-Her father was influential in Providence, Rhode Island, due to his political ties and her mother was a native of Exeter, New Hampshire.
-Her maternal ancestry traces back to the famous New-Hampshire natives Nathaniel and Thomas Paul, who were of religious prominence for their Baptist ministry and the latter for opening the first Black Baptist church in the Boston area Allegations of infidelity led to Allen filing for divorce and shortly afterwards she met and married William Hopkins.
+Hopkins was born to Benjamin Northrup and Sarah A. Allen in Portland, Maine in on May 23, 1859, and grew up in Boston, Massachusetts.
+Allegations of infidelity led Allen to file for divorce, and shortly afterwards she met and married William Hopkins.
+It was not until age 20 that Pauline Allen took on the name of her stepfather and became Pauline Hopkins.
+Northrup had been influential in Providence, Rhode Island, due to his political ties and Hopkins' mother was a native of Exeter, New Hampshire.
+Her maternal ancestry traces back to the famous New Hampshire natives Nathaniel and Thomas Paul, who were of religious prominence for their Baptist ministry and the latter for opening the first Black Baptist church in the Boston area.

 The high-achieving Hopkins household encouraged Pauline academically, which led her to develop an appreciation for literature.
-In addition to hailing from a well-educated household, she was inspired from an early age by the great African-American leaders of the time, such as Fredrick Douglass, whom she later cited as having "god-like gifts" in her recollection of attending one of his talks during adolescence.
+In addition to hailing from a well-educated household, she was inspired from an early age by African-American leaders of the time, such as Frederick Douglass, whom she later cited as having "god-like gifts" in her recollection of attending one of his talks during adolescence.
 In 1874, after completing her second year at Girls High School, she entered an essay contest held by the Congregational Publishing Society of Boston and funded by former slave, novelist, and dramatist William Wells Brown.
 Her submission, "Evils of Intemperance and Their Remedy", highlighted the problems with intemperance and urged parents to be in control of their children's social upbringing.
 She placed first in the contest and won $10 in gold.

-She became well known for her various roles as a dramatist, actress and singer.
+Hopkins became well known for her various roles as a dramatist, actress and singer.
 In March 1877, she participated in her first dramatic performance, Pauline Western, the Belle of Saratoga.
 After this, she acted in several other plays and received positive reviews.
 However, it was not until the beginning of the 1900s that she decided to focus more on her literary passions.